-Liz Gee is Programme Director of Fashion Management,overseeing the Integrated Masters course MSc International Fashion Management and the long established BA (Hons) Fashion Management course.
+Liz Gee is is Associate Dean (acting) of the Fashion Business School, overseeing the Integrated Masters course MSc International Fashion Management and the long established BA (Hons) Fashion Management course.

 Liz is a fellow of the Institute of Chartered Accountants in England and Wales and as a Chartered Manager is a member of the CMI.
 Liz has fashion industry financial experience as Treasurer of Debenhams plc and as a Corporate Banker with Barclays plc.
 Liz completed her MA in Academic Practice at UAL in 2014 with a thesis on the pedagogy of enterprise and employability and recently received a UAL award for Teaching Excellence.
 Liz’s subject related research interests lie in new funding paradigms for fashion businesses and she is currently writing several chapters of a textbook of Strategic Fashion Management.

 What makes your course unique?

 There are so many things that make this course special.
 The relatively small cohort sizes means that the tutors will seem to be more accessible to you as they get to know each student personally.
 The cultural blend on this course makes it really unique with plenty of opportunties to work in teams and learn from each other.

 You all have the very special experience of learning a foreign language together - a language that will help you be more confident on your travels.
 You also have two potential opportunities for gaining work experience within the course.
 All students have Period 2 Year 2 to take on a credit bearing internship.
 Then there is the optional chance to take a year to study or work abroad.
 The course as a science award also has a distinct focus on data analysis, financial management and digital.

 What, if anything, have you found surprising about teaching on this course?